davea42/readelfobj-code/README.md

 (a part of the libdwarf-code github project) or
 GNU readelf (in GNU binutils).

-For Mingw (Windows):
+For Msys2 (Windows):
-The configure option --enable-nonstandardprintf may be required to avoid errors in certain printf
+The configure option --enable-nonstandardprintf may be required to avoid errors in certain printf.

 ## RUNNING MAKE CHECK from a release